Fraud is Not Just Rarity: A Causal Prototype Attention Approach to Realistic Synthetic Oversampling: Methodologies

 where $\bar{\mu}_0$, $\bar{\mu}_1$ are the means of latent vectors in the current batch with $y=0$ and $y=1$ respectively. \end{itemize} \end{enumerate}

 The total loss (Equation~\ref{eq:tot_loss}) for CPAC becomes:

 and the overall optimization alternates VAE-GAN and CPAC updates.
 Just like we did for the Focal Loss we performed a grid-search and found the best \(\lambda_\text{scale}\) and \(\lambda_\text{anchor}\) to be respectively 0.001 and 0.01.
-When using CPAC as a classification head within our VAE-GAN architecture, we switch to binary cross entropy (BCE) loss.
+When using CPAC as a classification head within our VAE-GAN architecture, we switch to BCE loss.
 Just like the MLPs, the gradient of the CPAC loss gets backpropagated to both the CPAC parameters and also to the encoder parameter.
 After each epoch, we evaluate the CPAC on a held-out validation set.
 Early stopping is applied based on recall, conditional on maintaining a minimum precision, as in other head experiments.
+The full joint optimization procedure of the VAE-GAN with CPAC head is summarized in Algorithm~\ref{alg:vaegan_cpac}.